Frequently Asked Questions

 Is there a minimum or maximum grant amount?

 There are no specific minimum or maximum grant amounts.
-Awards are based on need and available SCC funds.
+Awards are based on need and available funds.
 Academic scholarships are generally granted for one academic period and may be renewed if criteria are met.

 What is the process for assessing and awarding grants?

-After submission, the SCC Grants Panel verifies employment information, acknowledges receipt and requests clarification as needed.
-The Panel reviews the application and submits a recommendation to the SCC Board.
+After submission, the Grants Panel verifies employment information, acknowledges receipt and requests clarification as needed.
+The Panel reviews the application and submits a recommendation to the Board.
 Upon approval, funds are issued from the local bank account.
 If necessary, money can be transferred from the Arizona Community Foundation investment account to the local account before distribution.

 What criteria are used during the grant review process?

-Primary considerations include applicant need, potential impact of the grant, and SCC fund availability.
+Primary considerations include applicant need, potential impact of the grant, and fund availability.
 Additional factors may include tenure with The Club and employment status (full or part-time).

 Where are contributions held and how are funds distributed?